MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

     }
     ```

-4. Add another class to the PCL project named **DataService.cs** in which you'll use to process JSON data from the weather data service.
+4. Add another class to the .NET Standard project named **DataService.cs** in which you'll use to process JSON data from the weather data service.

 5. Replace the entire contents of **DataService.cs** with the following code: